Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 - Export your Gemini projects to work with locally
 - Set up a local development environment with Cursor
 - Iterate on your designs with Cursor Agent Mode
-- Follow current "best practices" for AI-assisted design workflows
+- Protips for AI-assisted design workflows

 ## Prerequisites

 - Access to Google Gemini
 - Cursor
-- Git and a basic familiarity with coding workflows
+- Git and some familiarity with coding workflows
 - A GitHub account (recommended)

 ## Phase 1: Rapid Prototyping with Gemini Canvas

-1. **Go to Google Gemini** and describe what you want to build.
+1. **[Go to Google Gemini](https://gemini.google.com/app)** and describe what you want to build.
 Gemini will automatically switch to Canvas mode when you ask for UI/design elements.
 This is a good thing.
 This is where you will create design artifacts.
 Use these prompting strategies for best results:
-   - Ask for something you actually want (avoid hypothetical challenges)
+   - Ask it for something you actually want (avoid hypothetical design challenges)
-   - Keep it simple and high-level initially
+   - Keep your requests simple and high-level initially
    - Use positive language ( "don't" or "avoid" tend to cause confusion )

 2. **Iterate with Google Gemini Canvas** until you hit the point of diminishing returns.
-   - **Gemini is great at one-shot prompting** and making broad stroke changes.
+   - **Gemini is great at zero-shot/one-shot prompting**, brainstorming, and laying in the broad strokes of a solution.
    - **Know when to stop**: When Gemini starts making unwanted changes, when you start to require fine-grained changes, or if you want to share your project it's time to bring your project into your local environment and use Cursor.
    - **Ask Gemini how to run your project locally** Before leaving Gemini request setup instructions for running your project locally and save them in the README file of your local project.